[wpml_language_selector_widget]

 Hedgehog Inhibitors (HHIs)

 The Hedgehog pathway is a vital system that helps cells talk to each other and grow.
-When this system doesn’t work right, it can cause BCC to grow (Figure 1).2 To treat advanced BCC, doctors use two medicines called vismodegib and sonidegib, which help block this faulty cell communication and slow down cancer.
+When this system doesn’t work right, it can cause BCC to grow (Figure 1).2 To treat advanced BCC, doctors may use either vismodegib (Erivedge®) or sonidegib (Odomzo®), which help block this faulty cell communication and slow down cancer.
 These medicines are known as Hedgehog pathway inhibitors.
 Common side effects of these medications can include nausea, taste changes, muscle spasms, hair loss, weight loss, diarrhea, and fatigue.3,4

 Figure 1.
 Normally, the smoothened molecule on a cell surface signals cells to divide/grow, and the patched molecule prevents them from growing by blocking smoothened from signaling.
 When Hedgehog is present, patched cannot restrain smoothened so cells continue to grow.
 In BCC, aberrant signaling of Hedgehog causes abnormal cell growth.5